|SIPNOC 2016 Call for Presentations|

 General Session Talk: A General Session presentation should be on a topic of interest to the general SIPNOC audience, and may be up to 30-minutes long (including time for Q&A).
 Speakers must submit slides for a General Session presentation.

-General Session Panel: Panels are 45-minute discussion sessions between a moderator and a team of panelists.
+General Session Panel: Panels are generally 45-minute to one hour discussion sessions between a moderator and a team of panelists.
 The panel moderator should submit an abstract on the panel topic, a list of panelists, and how the panel will be organized.
 Panel selection will be based on the importance, originality, focus and timeliness of the topic, expertise of proposed panelists, as well as the potential for informative and controversial discussion.
 After acceptance the panel leader will be given the option to invite panel authors to submit their presentations to the SIPNOC program Committee for review.
 Until then authors should not submit their individual presentations for the panel.

-Research Topics: Researchers are invited to present short (15-minute) summaries of their work for operator feedback.
+Research Topics: Researchers are invited to present short (20-minute) summaries of their work for operator feedback.
 Topics may include call routing, network performance, statistical measurement and analysis, and protocol development and implementation.
 Studies presented may be works in progress.
 Researchers from academia, government, and industry are encouraged to present.

 BOFs: BOFs (Birds of a Feather sessions) are informal sessions on topics which are of interest to a portion of the SIPNOC community.
 BOFs may be part of the main conference agenda, or held in the hallways, break-out areas or in an unscheduled room.
 Requests for scheduled BOFs can be made at any time, including on site at the meeting.